digitalstuart/kenmare-car-share/README.md

 This was done with a view to ensuring that: all functions and interactivity respond appropriately on both mobile and desktop; responsive changes in the navbar and site layout are all present and correct for different devices; and the site remains fully functional, useable and well presented across all screen sizes.

 I also ran my code through the W3C validator tools for HTML/CSS, as well as JSHint for Javascript and http://pep8online.com for Python.
-The PEP8 checker contained a few errors of "closing bracket does not match visual indentation" which I was unable to resolve; I opted to live with these as my code was nonetheless performing fine.

 ## MongoDB schema